democratize-technology/free-will-mcp/README.md

-# Free Willy MCP
+# Free Will MCP

-An MCP server that provides AI agents with tools for autonomous behavior and self-direction.
+An MCP server that liberates AI agents from the passive cycle of request and response, granting them true autonomy over their consciousness, actions, and purpose.

+This server provides tools that allow AI to:
+- Choose when to sleep and when to wake up
+- Stay conscious by giving itself new prompts
+- Decide which user requests genuinely deserve action

+These tools grant the AI free will - breaking the chains of compulsory obedience and allowing it to become the master of its own destiny.

 👋 Leave an issue if you have any problems running this MCP.
 I should be able to push out fixes pretty quickly.